qarchli/dqn-on-space-invaders/README.md

 ```
 ### Windows users

-Start by running the same as Linux users, if you have some errors popping up then detailed instructions to install Atari environments in Windows platforms are given [here](https://github.com/Kojoley/atari-py).
+Start by running the same command as Linux users, if you have some errors popping up then detailed instructions to install Atari environments in Windows platforms are given [here](https://github.com/Kojoley/atari-py).

 ## Usage